dolittle/migrations/DotNET.SDK/v4-v5/README.md

 }
 ```

-For public events to actually be made public there is a filter mechanism you have to provide to select
+For public events to actually be made public there is a filter mechanism you **have** to provide to select
 which events should go public.
+There is currently no way to ignore having a filter, even if you want all
+public events to go public.

 By implementing the interface `ICanFilterPublicEvents` and adorning the class with a `[Filter([guid])]` attribute,
 the SDK will discover your filter and call it for any potential public events.